charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 `aws` command line interface in that it will read environment variables like AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

-### A note about authorization
+### A note about authorisation

-The AWS-IAM charm can be used for authentication only or can be used in an RBAC-enabled cluster to authorize users as well.
-If the charm is related to a Charmed Kubernetes cluster without RBAC enabled, any valid AWS IAM credential that can assume a role specified in the IAMIdentityMapping CRD will be able to do any commands against the cluster.
+The AWS-IAM charm can be used for authentication only or can be used in an RBAC-enabled cluster to authorise users as well.
+If the charm is related to a Charmed Kubernetes cluster without RBAC enabled, any valid AWS IAM credential that can assume a role specified in the IAMIdentityMapping CRD will be able to run commands against the cluster.
 If RBAC is enabled, the user will have the permissions of the user defined in the IAMIdentityMapping CRD.

 ### Enabling RBAC

-In order to get authorization with AWS-IAM, you will need to use RBAC.
+In order to get authorisation with AWS-IAM, you will need to use RBAC.
 Refer to CK [RBAC documentation][k8s-rbac-docs] for complete options, but a brief run-down is to do the following.
 Enable RBAC with `juju config kubernetes-master authorization-mode="RBAC,Node"`.
 At